otam-mato/nodejs_mysql_web_app_HELM_AZURE_AKS_deployment/README.md

   <img width="893" alt="Screenshot 2023-12-27 at 21 31 38" src="https://github.com/otam-mato/nodejs_mysql_web_app_HELM_AZURE_AKS_deployment/assets/113034133/b00e45c6-a155-4104-89f8-1274710c7699">

+  The `Chart.yaml` file is a metadata file that provides essential information about a Helm chart.
+It is a required file in every Helm chart, and it contains details such as the chart's name, version, description, and other metadata.
+The information in the Chart.yaml file helps users and Helm itself understand the characteristics of the chart.

 - **create the ./values.yaml**

   <img width="893" alt="Screenshot 2023-12-27 at 21 37 53" src="https://github.com/otam-mato/nodejs_mysql_web_app_HELM_AZURE_AKS_deployment/assets/113034133/b2bef742-b70c-4021-ad71-81d8a5b579a3">